Whatcom County man charged with attempted murder for shooting two sheriff’s deputies with a shotgun

 They were shot while responding to a call of a dispute between neighbors.

 Joel Young, of Maple Falls, made his first court appearance Friday, when a judge set bail at $5 million and set his arraignment for Feb.
-18. Court records do not yet indicate which defense attorney is representing him
+18. Court records do not yet indicate which defense attorney is representing him.

 During the investigation, officials learned a confrontation between Young and his next-door neighbor began after smoke from the neighbor’s burning garbage pile wafted into Young’s house and Young became irate when the neighbor refused to put the fire out, according to court records and the Bellingham Police Department, which is leading the officer-involved shooting investigation as a member agency of the Law Enforcement Mutual Aid Response Team.